-- Expand the first machine displayed.
+- Expand the displayed virtual machine.
 Scroll to the bottom of the display for the machine, find the Consoles section, and click AMC.
-A new browser window opens with the web client for Advanced Middleware Configuration.
+A new browser window opens with the console for Advanced Middleware Configuration.

-The default user and password for the automation engine is root/root.
-Make a note of the host name of the framework server as well as the user credentials because you will need them to configure the Integration script package later.
+The default user and password for the console is root/root.
+Make a note of the host name of the framework server as well as the user credentials you are about to create because you will need them for the VSP generator later.

 - Click Administration > Users.

-- In the list of available groups on the left hand side, select
+- In the list of available groups, select Build

 - Click Save.

-On the Advanced Middleware Configuration framework server, configuration information is organized by environments, which are containers for one or more WebSphere cells.
-Advanced Middleware Configuration provides an Environment Generation wizard that you can use to create not only an environment on the framework server, but also a VSP in PureApplication System.
+On the Advanced Middleware Configuration framework server, the configuration information is organized by environments, which are containers for one or more configuration definitions.
+A configuration definition typically represents a WebSphere cell.
+The Advanced Middleware Configuration console contains an editor that you can use to create a configuration definition.

 To import the topology of the HitCount server: